Luke Raley Player Props: Rays vs. Phillies

 Luke Raley At The Plate

-- He has scored in 48.4% of his games this year, with two or more runs scored in 18.8%.
+- He has scored in 47.7% of his games this season, with more than one run scored in 18.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.